UI for Blazor

 Semantic HTML and support for the accessibility standards (including WCAG, Section 508 and WAI-ARIA attributes for screen readers) let users with disabilities use the Telerik combo box with ease.
 The built-in keyboard support lets you navigate the component and select the desired item without having to touch a pointing device.

-The Telerik Blazor ComboBox has several built-in themes such as Default (our own styling), Material (based on the Material Design guidelines) and Bootstrap (which looks like the Bootstrap styling to integrate better).
+The Telerik Blazor ComboBox has several built-in themes such as Default (our own styling), Material (based on the Material Design guidelines), Bootstrap (which looks like the Bootstrap styling to integrate better) and Fluent (based on Microsoft Fluent UI).
 You can easily customize any of out-of-the-box themes with a few lines of CSS, or create a new theme to match your colors and branding by using the Telerik SASS ThemeBuilder application.